bxlab/cmdb-quantbio/assignments/lab/scRNA-seq/assignment/index.md

 - PCA plots before and after filtering from step 1
 - t-SNE and UMAP plots of clusters from step 2
 - Plots for genes that distinguish clusters (t-test and logistic regression) from step 3
-- The overall t-SNE or UMAP plot with at least 6 cell types labeled
+- The overall t-SNE or UMAP plot with at least 6 cell types labeled (Step 4.2)
-- Support plots that provide evidence for your cell type assignments
+- Support plots that provide evidence for your cell type assignments (Step 4.1)